Trust companies in the Cayman Islands

 Alternative financial instruments

-Also under the Law, in September 2008, Cayman introduced the Alternative Financial Instruments Regulations, 2008 (the "AFIR").
-Under the AFIR a person shall not be required to be licensed under the Law in relation to trust business if that person is acting as a trustee of a trust the only beneficial interests of which are alternative financial instruments; and the only beneficiaries to whom distributions can be made under the terms of that trust are the holders of those alternative financial instruments.
+Also under the Act, in September 2008, Cayman introduced the Alternative Financial Instruments Regulations, 2008 (the "AFIR").
+Under the AFIR a person shall not be required to be licensed under the Act in relation to trust business if that person is acting as a trustee of a trust the only beneficial interests of which are alternative financial instruments; and the only beneficiaries to whom distributions can be made under the terms of that trust are the holders of those alternative financial instruments.

 "Alternative financial instrument" means a transferable financial instrument that is or would be treated under the international accounting standards as a financial liability of the issuer.